Buford M. and May Scott Teater Scholarship helps student

 and hone research skills

-Meghan Parsley, a native of Hilliard, Ohio, and senior majoring in Forestry, Fisheries and Wildlife in the School of Environment and Natural Resources (SENR) is the 2014-2015 recipient of the Nikki Meifert Memorial Fund Scholarship.
+Meghan Parsley, a native of Hilliard, Ohio, and senior majoring in Forestry, Fisheries and Wildlife in the School of Environment and Natural Resources (SENR) is a recipient of the Nikki Meifert Memorial Fund Scholarship.
 Meghan serves in a number of leadership roles, including President of the Evolution and Ecology Club at The Ohio State University.
 She serves as an Ambassador for both the SENR and for the College of Food, Agricultural and Environmental Sciences.
 She is a member of Alpha Zeta Partners, a professional honorary fraternity for men and women who have an interest in the broadly defined field of agriculture.

 Meghan has volunteered and completed a number of internships related to her major, including working with conservation organizations.
 She recently completed an internship working with Asian avian and mammal species at the Columbus Zoo and Aquarium.
 She currently conducts independent research on salamander genetics in the Department of Evolution, Ecology, and Organismal Biology at The Ohio State University.
 Cumulatively, these leadership and research experiences have shaped Meghan’s desire to pursue a graduate degree in conservation biology.